Tactics & Practice #11:

 19 May–2 July 2021

-Part of the conference series Tactics & Practice
+Part of the Tactics & Practice series

 In the past ten years, online participatory culture has gained more and more relevance, deeply influencing the way we create, consume and exchange content.
 Ever-growing Internet access – having reached 60% worldwide penetration – has in fact led to radical changes on many levels, forcing us to reconsider our ideas on communication, economy, politics and also art.
 A new, widespread digital fluency, both in terms of content production and distribution, together with the formation of a surprisingly varied array of virtual communities, is giving birth to fresh languages and aesthetics on a daily basis, in an unstoppable and dizzying cycle of cultural manufacturing and remixing.